-5 Days Mount Kenya climb Sirimon Chogoria route
+Hike Mount Kenya Sirimon Chogoria route in 5 days

 The Sirimon route combined with Chogoria route form the most scenic climb on Mt.
 Kenya.
 The start is from the Sirimon route which has better acclimatization and altitude gain.
 You get to hike on the Mackinders and Sirimon Valley and visit the remarkable Hauseberg tarns.
 The start is from the northwest part of Mt.
 Kenya hiking via the Liki North, Old Moses Camp and the Shipton’s Camp before hitting Point Lenana at 4985m.